Schuylkill County, Pennsylvania: Renewable energy

-Schuylkill County's history is not solely a story about coal mining and railroads.
-The first settlers were farmers or lumbermen.
-In the fertile agricultural valleys (not underlain with coal) between the Blue Mountain range in the south to near the Susquehanna River to the north, generations of farming families have helped feed their neighbors in the mines, on the rails, on the canals, and in the towns within and surrounding the county.
-After settlement of the farms, came a period of diversified, small scale production that lasted until about the late 19th century.
-After then, more highly mechanized small farms combined livestock and crop production for new, mainly local and regional markets.
-Then the system re-oriented to add orchard products, trees and plant products and poultry farming.
-In 2012, the estimated value of agricultural products in Schuylkill County sold was $165,853,000, ranking 9th in the State and 704th in the US (counties).
-The county ranks in the top 100 in the US counties for nursery, greenhouse, floriculture, and sod products and cut Christmas trees and short rotation woody crops.

 Textile industry history

 Textile manufacturing evolved as a major industry in the county near the beginning of the 20th Century.
-Phillips & Jones Co.
-(Now known as Phillips Van Heusen), began in Pottsville, Pennsylvania, and was once Schuylkill County's largest employer.
-Another textile giant, John E. Morgan Knitting Mills also began manufacturing in 1945 in Tamaqua, eventually becoming the largest employer in the county in the 1970-80s.
-In addition there were numerous smaller shops all over the county, doing subcontract work for the major manufacturers all over the US.
-As the century wore on, textile industry, which employed significant numbers of women, rivaled the coal mining industry in importance, especially after the end of World War 2, when that industry began to collapse.
-As a consequence of the Great Depression, garment manufacturers began to look for people willing to work (at lower wages) outside of New York City, the center of the industry.
-Pennsylvania became the 3rd highest-ranked apparel manufacturer in the United States by 1940.
+Phillips & Jones Co., Now known as Phillips Van Heusen, began in Pottsville, and was once Schuylkill County's largest employer.
+Another textile giant, John E. Morgan Knitting Mills, began manufacturing in 1945 in Tamaqua, eventually becoming the largest employer in the county in the between 1970 and 1980.
+In addition there were numerous smaller shops all over the county, doing subcontract work for major manufacturers all over the nation.

+In the latter half of the 20th century, the textile industry, which employed significant numbers of women, began to rival the coal mining industry in size, especially after the end of World War II, when that industry began to collapse.
+As a consequence of the Great Depression, garment manufacturers began to look for people willing to work at lower wages outside of New York City, the center of the industry.
+Pennsylvania became the third-highest ranked apparel manufacturer in the United States by 1940.
 Women's clothing became the state's fastest growing product.

-The dominance of the industry in Schuylkill County lasted until the last decade of the 20th century, when it was clear that the garment manufacturing industry was leaving Schuylkill County and other regions of the US and moving to foreign countries.
+The dominance of the industry in Schuylkill County lasted until the last decade of the 20th century, when it was clear that the garment manufacturing industry was leaving Schuylkill County and other regions of the U.S. and moving to foreign countries.
 By 2011, only six manufacturers employing 341 people remained in the county.